-In February 2018, we entered into the Leerink Sales Agreement pursuant to which we may issue and sell shares of our common stock from time to time up to an aggregate amount of \$50 million, at our option, through SVB Leerink as our sales agent, with any sales of common stock through SVB Leerink being made by any method that is deemed an "at-the-market" offering as defined in Rule 415 promulgated under the Securities Act of 1933, as amended, or in other transactions.
-Any such shares of common stock will be sold pursuant to a prospectus supplement filed under the 2017 Shelf.
+On February 2018, we entered into the Leerink Sales Agreement, pursuant to which we may issue and sell shares of our common stock from time to time up to an aggregate amount of \$50 million, at our option, through SVB Leerink as our sales agent, with any sales of common stock through SVB Leerink being made by any method that is deemed an "at-the-market offering" as defined in Rule 415 promulgated under the Securities Act of 1933, as amended, or in other transactions.
+Any such shares of common stock will be sold pursuant to a prospectus supplement filed under the 2017 Shelf, as defined below.
 We agreed to pay SVB Leerink a commission of up to 3% of the gross proceeds of any sales of common stock pursuant to the Leerink Sales Agreement.
-In the fourth quarter of 2018, we sold approximately 4.7 million shares pursuant to the Leerink Sales Agreement, resulting in approximately \$10.3 million in proceeds, net of commissions.

-In February 2019, we sold approximately 12.5 million shares pursuant to the SVB Leerink Sales Agreement, resulting in proceeds of approximately \$7.5 million, net of commissions.
+In the fourth quarter of 2018, we sold approximately 0.5 million shares pursuant to the Leerink Sales Agreement, resulting in approximately \$10.3 million in proceeds, net of commissions.
+In February 2019, we sold approximately 1.3 million shares pursuant to the SVB Leerink Sales Agreement, resulting in proceeds of approximately \$7.5 million, net of commissions.
+As of December 31, 2019, approximately \$32.0 million was available for issuance in connection with future stock sales pursuant to the Leerink Sales Agreement.